Cold Chisel: 1983: Break-up

 Success outside Australasia continued to elude Cold Chisel and friction occurred between the members.
 According to McFarlane, "[the] failed attempts to break into the American market represented a major blow... [their] earthy, high-energy rock was overlooked."
-In early 1983 they toured Germany but the shows went so badly that in the middle of the tour Walker up-ended his keyboard and stormed off stage during one show.
-After returning to Australia, Prestwich was fired and replaced by Ray Arnott, formerly of the 1970s progressive rockers, Spectrum, and country rockers, the Dingoes.
+In early 1983 they toured Germany but the shows went so badly that in the middle of the tour Walker up-ended his keyboard and stormed off stage during a show.
+After returning to Australia, Prestwich was fired and replaced by Ray Arnott, formerly of the 1970s progressive rockers Spectrum and country rockers the Dingoes.

 After this, Barnes requested a large advance from management.
 Now married with a young child, reckless spending had left him almost broke.
 His request was refused as there was a standing arrangement that any advance to one band member had to be paid to all the others.
-After a meeting on 17 August during which Barnes quit the band it was decided that the group would split up.
+After a meeting on 17 August during which Barnes quit the band, it was decided that the group would split up.
 A farewell concert series, The Last Stand, was planned and a final studio album, Twentieth Century (February 1984), was recorded.
 Prestwich returned for that tour, which began in October.
 Before the last four scheduled shows in Sydney, Barnes lost his voice and those dates were postponed to mid-December.

 The band's final performances were at the Sydney Entertainment Centre from 12 to 15 December 1983 – ten years since their first live appearance as Cold Chisel in Adelaide – and the group then disbanded.
 The Sydney shows formed the basis of a concert film, The Last Stand (July 1984), which became the biggest-selling cinema-released concert documentary by an Australian band to that time.
-Other recordings from the tour were used on a live album, The Barking Spiders Live: 1983 (1984), the title is a reference to the pseudonym the group occasionally used when playing warm-up shows before tours.
-Some were also used as b-sides for a three-CD singles package, Three Big XXX Hits, issued ahead of the release of their 1994 compilation album, Teenage Love.
+Other recordings from the tour were used on a live album, The Barking Spiders Live: 1983 (1984); the title is a reference to the pseudonym the group occasionally used when playing warm-up shows before tours.
+Some were also used as B-sides for a three-CD singles package, Three Big XXX Hits, issued ahead of the release of their 1994 compilation album, Teenage Love.

 During breaks in the tour, Twentieth Century was recorded.
 It was a fragmentary process, spread across various studios and sessions as the individual members often refused to work together – both Arnott (on ten tracks) and Prestwich (on three tracks) are recorded as drummers.
 The album reached No. 1 and provided the singles "Saturday Night" (March 1984) and "Flame Trees" (August), both of which remain radio staples.
 "Flame Trees", co-written by Prestwich and Walker, took its title from the BBC series The Flame Trees of Thika, although it was lyrically inspired by Walker's hometown of Grafton.
 Barnes later recorded an acoustic version for his 1993 solo album, Flesh and Wood, and it was also covered by Sarah Blasko in 2006.